Compare Tree Removal Quotes Now

 A tree on a property line has shared ownership and responsibility for both neighbours depending on what is being done to the tree.

-If you want to prune your side, it’s your responsibility, the same goes for your neighbour with trimming their side.
+If you want to prune your side, it’s your responsibility, the same goes for your neighbor with trimming their side.

 In the case of full tree removal, both parties are responsible and will need to share the cost.

 Who owns the tree on the property line?

 Laws in most countries state that a landowner owns anything and everything that is on his property, above his property (to a reasonable height), and also, below the land (again to a reasonable depth).